Hecla Mining (HL) to Release Quarterly Earnings on Thursday

-Hecla Mining (NYSE:HL) is scheduled to issue its quarterly earnings data before the market opens on Thursday, May 6th.
+Hecla Mining (NYSE:HL) is scheduled to announce its earnings results before the market opens on Thursday, May 6th.
 Analysts expect the company to announce earnings of $0.05 per share for the quarter.
+Investors interested in listening to the company’s conference call can do so using this link.

-Hecla Mining (NYSE:HL) last posted its quarterly earnings data on Wednesday, February 17th.
-The basic materials company reported $0.02 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.02.
-The company had revenue of $188.89 million for the quarter, compared to the consensus estimate of $186.44 million.
-Hecla Mining had a negative net margin of 3.51% and a positive return on equity of 0.95%.
+Hecla Mining (NYSE:HL) last issued its earnings results on Wednesday, February 17th.
+The basic materials company reported $0.02 earnings per share (EPS) for the quarter, hitting the Thomson Reuters’ consensus estimate of $0.02.
+Hecla Mining had a positive return on equity of 0.95% and a negative net margin of 3.51%.
+The firm had revenue of $188.89 million for the quarter, compared to analysts’ expectations of $186.44 million.
 On average, analysts expect Hecla Mining to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

-A number of equities analysts recently issued reports on the stock.
-Cantor Fitzgerald downgraded shares of Hecla Mining from a “buy” rating to a “hold” rating and set a $5.75 price objective on the stock. in a report on Thursday, February 18th.
-Canaccord Genuity reissued a “hold” rating on shares of Hecla Mining in a report on Friday, April 9th.
-Zacks Investment Research raised shares of Hecla Mining from a “sell” rating to a “hold” rating in a report on Tuesday, January 26th.
-Finally, Roth Capital raised their price objective on shares of Hecla Mining from $6.00 to $6.50 and gave the stock a “buy” rating in a report on Friday, January 15th.
-Five analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-Hecla Mining currently has a consensus rating of “Hold” and an average price target of $6.42.
+Several equities research analysts have weighed in on HL shares.
+Canaccord Genuity reissued a “hold” rating on shares of Hecla Mining in a research note on Friday, April 9th.
+Cantor Fitzgerald cut Hecla Mining from a “buy” rating to a “hold” rating and set a $5.75 price objective on the stock. in a research note on Thursday, February 18th.
+Zacks Investment Research raised Hecla Mining from a “sell” rating to a “hold” rating in a research note on Tuesday, January 26th.
+Finally, Roth Capital boosted their price objective on Hecla Mining from $6.00 to $6.50 and gave the stock a “buy” rating in a research note on Friday, January 15th.
+Five research analysts have rated the stock with a hold rating and three have assigned a buy rating to the company’s stock.
+The company currently has a consensus rating of “Hold” and an average price target of $6.42.

 Hecla Mining Company, together with its subsidiaries, discovers, acquires, develops, and produces precious and base metal properties in the United States and internationally.
 The company offers lead, zinc, and bulk concentrates, as well as carbon materials to custom smelters, metal traders, and third-party processors; and unrefined gold and silver bullion bars to precious metals traders.